Re:Zero: Production

-Light novel
+Writing

-In the late 2000s, the light novel series The Familiar of Zero (Zero no Tsukaima) spawned a number of fan fiction on the website Shōsetsuka ni Narō ("Let's Become Novelists"), also known as Narō.
-Tappei Nagatsuki initially began writing The Familiar of Zero fan fiction on Narō, before building on its isekai ("other world") concept to write his own original web novel series on Narō, called Re:Zero, which began serialization in 2012.
+In the late 2000s, the light novel series The Familiar of Zero (Zero no Tsukaima) inspired numerous fan fiction works on the website Shōsetsuka ni Narō ("Let's Become Novelists"), commonly referred to as Narō.
+Tappei Nagatsuki initially wrote The Familiar of Zero fan fiction on Narō before adapting its isekai ("other world") premise to create his own original web novel series, Re:Zero, which began serialization on Narō in 2012.

-The series' editor at MF Bunko J, Masahito Ikemoto, first became aware of the web novel in April 2013, when it began to appear on his Twitter feed.
-He was immediately impressed by the series' use of Return by Death, and how it was a "depressing, yet surprising, twist on the fantasy genre", and began working with Nagatsuki to adapt the series into a light novel.
-Most light novels are around 250 pages in length, but Nagatsuki submitted a manuscript of more than 1,000 pages for the first novel, forcing Ikemoto to edit it heavily.
-While Nagatsuki wanted to engage in worldbuilding early on, Ikemoto felt that it was more necessary to make the readers feel engaged with the characters.
-He ended up rearranging the story so that parts focusing on the world and its lore were pushed back to the third arc of the series.
+The series' editor at MF Bunko J, Masahito Ikemoto, first became aware of the web novel in April 2013, when it began appearing on his Twitter feed.
+He was immediately struck by the series' use of Return by Death, describing it as a "depressing, yet surprising, twist on the fantasy genre", and subsequently collaborated with Nagatsuki to adapt the series into a light novel.
+Although most light novels are approximately 250 pages in length, Nagatsuki submitted a manuscript exceeding 1,000 pages for the first volume, requiring extensive editing by Ikemoto.
+Nagatsuki had intended to incorporate worldbuilding early in the narrative, but Ikemoto argued that engaging readers with the characters should take priority.
+Consequently, he restructured the story so that the world and lore elements were deferred until the third arc of the series.

+Re:Zero originated from Nagatsuki's desire to write the heroine Emilia.
+He expressed a particular fondness for silver-haired heroines to the extent that he considered Emilia his favorite character in the entire series, as Subaru's journey to protect her constitutes the core of the narrative.
+Subaru's given name was conceived as a reference to the Pleiades asterism, which in turn connects to the Seven Sisters of Greek mythology.
+Nagatsuki found it difficult to write the story during a segment in which Subaru is unable to use his Return by Death ability and becomes surrounded by enemies.

+Although Subaru dies multiple times throughout the series, Nagatsuki identified the scene in which he is devoured by rabbits as the most gruesome, and stated that nothing more frightening would occur in the novels.
+The scene was inspired by the 1997 film The Lost World: Jurassic Park, in which Compsognathus dinosaurs consume the character Dieter Stark.
+Nagatsuki noted that he appreciated the fear conveyed in the Jurassic Park franchise through depictions of small creatures consuming humans.
+Despite considering the rabbit scene the most harrowing death, Nagatsuki continued to devise surprising ways for Subaru to perish in each arc of the novels.